jo3-l/advent/README.md

 # Note

-These are not necessarily the solutions I use in-contest; typically I spent some time refactoring my code afterward.
+These are not necessarily the solutions I use in-contest; typically I spend some time refactoring my code afterward.